yellowmessenger/documentation/docs/platform_concepts/appConfiguration/epic-fhir.md

 3. Search for **EPIC FHIR**, fill in the **Client ID** and **Client Secret** and click **Connect to EPIC FHIR**.

    ![](https://i.imgur.com/bHEXvm6.png)

-4. If you have multiple accounts, follow the above mentioned steps to add each of them.

-:::note
-1. Enter a unique name for each account to easily identify them within the yellow.ai platform.
-It is recommended to use a name that aligns with its purpose for better usability.
-2. You can add a maximum of 5 merchant accounts.
+:::info
-3. In a two-tier environment, such as bots with only Development/Live environments, you can add account names only in the development mode.
-Once added and flows have been built, in the Live mode, you can only choose the account names and not edit them.
+1. In a two-tier environment, add account names in Development and use them in Live.
-4. In a three-tier environment, such as bots with Staging/Sandbox/Production modes, in Staging and Sandbox modes, you can add and edit new accounts.
-However, in Production, only the account details added in Staging will be available.
-You can only map in the production environment.
+2. In a three-tier environment, add accounts in Staging and Sandbox, and they'll be available in Production.
 :::

+4. You can add up to five merchant accounts.
+To add another Zoho CRM account, click on **Add account** and follow the steps mentioned above.

 :::note